(also known as Eupithecia aphanes)

 EUPITHECIINI, LARENTIINAE, GEOMETRIDAE, GEOMETROIDEA

-The adult moth of this species has dark brown wings with vague darker zig-zag markings.
-The hindwings are unusually small.
+The adult moth of this species has dark brown forewings each with vague darker zig-zag markings, and a dark spot near the middle.
+The hindwings are dark brown, and are unusually small.
 The moths have a wingspan of about 2 cms.

 The species has been found in